yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the client list.

-   2. Test case: `view 1`<br>
+   2. Test case: `view 2`<br>
-      Expected: First client's details are shown in the client details view and policy details view.
+      Expected: Second client's details are shown in the client details view and policy details view.
 Success message shown in the status message.

    3. Test case (Missing Index): `view`<br>
       Expected: Client details view and Policy details view not updated.
-Error message shown in the status message.
+Error details shown in the status message.

    4. Test case (Invalid Index): `view x` (where x is smaller or larger than the list size)<br>
       Expected: Similar to previous.

-   6. Test case (Extra Characters): `view 1 asd`, `view 1 n/Jones` or any command with extra characters supplied<br>
+   6. Test case (Extra Characters): `view 2 asd`, `view 2 n/Jones` or any command with extra characters supplied<br>
       Expected: Similar to previous.

+2. Viewing a client while clients are filtered by name `John`

+   1. Prerequisites: Multiple clients with similar name (e.g. `John Doe`, `John Yu`) in client list.
+Filter the clients using the `find john` command.

+   2. Test case: `view 2`<br>
+      Expected: Second client's details are show in the client details view and policy details view.
+Success message shown in the status message.

+3. Viewing a client while clients are sorted by priority in ascending order

+   1. Prerequisites: Multiple clients with different priorities in client list.
+Sort the clients using the `sort priority o/asc`.

+   2. Test case: `view 2`<br>
+      Expected: Second client's details are shown in the client details view and policy details view.
+Success message shown in the status message.

 ### Finding a client